 Coconut oil works as a natural dust preventer, laundry detergent, furniture polish and homemade hand soap.
 It kills bacteria and fungus that may be growing in your house, and it keeps surfaces looking shiny too.

 - Is consuming coconut oil good for you?
-The answer is a resounding yes!
-In appropriate amounts (about 2 tablespoons per day or less), pure coconut oil benefits are immense, and they don’t stop with these 20.
-Coconut oil helps the body in so many ways, which is due, in large part, to their medium-chained fatty acid content.
-Not only that, but coconut oil for dogs has benefits as well!
+The answer is yes.
+In appropriate amounts (about 2 tablespoons per day or less), its advantages are immense, and they don’t stop with these 20.

-- MCFAs are easier to digest, are quickly used for energy, help to boost cognitive health, work to improve HDL cholesterol levels and more.
+- MCFAs are easier to digest quickly used for energy, help boost cognitive health, work to improve HDL cholesterol levels and more.

-- You can use coconut oil in so many ways — from your cooking and baking, to adding it to smoothies and coffee, using it as an ingredient in DIY natural remedy recipes, and using it for oil pulling.
+- You can use coconut oil in so many ways — from cooking and baking to adding it to smoothies and coffee, using it as an ingredient in DIY natural remedy recipes, and using it for oil pulling.

-- Remember to always opt for a pure, unrefined organic version to get the best coconut oil benefits.
+- Remember to always opt for a pure, unrefined organic products.